shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, you learn to protect yourself with your spells.
 You learn the following Bond Affinity option:

--   Armor-Formed: 1 Spell Point.
-Conjure this spell cast into a piece of armor you remember and don it, if the spell can target one or more creatures, and has a duration longer than Instantaneous.
+-   Armor-Formed: 15 Spell Points.
+Conjure this spell cast into a piece of armor you remember and don it, if the spell can target one or more creatures, and has a duration longer than Instantaneous and 1 round.

 An Armor-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.